 Unconditional promises to give that are expected to be collected in less than one year are reported at net realizable value.
 Unconditional promises to give that are expected to be collected in periods greater than one year are recorded at net present value of expected cash flows.
-Management does not believe an allowance for uncollectible amounts is necessary based on historical experience with this donor, and accordingly has made no allowance for doubtful accounts.
+At year-end, there were no contributions receivable.